 - Job Readiness

-We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED.
+We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED test.
 Ask a staff member for more information.

-Classes are offered during three terms beginning in August, November, and February.
-The regular school year ends in June, with a summer session in July. (see class schedule).
-We offer classes in Hartford, East Hartford, and Bloomfield.
+Classes are offered during three terms beginning in the Fall (August), Winter (November), and Spring (March).
+We also offer a 6-week summer session (see calendar).
+Classes are offered at our literacy centers in Hartford, East Hartford, and Bloomfield.

-Our Educational Technology program provides students the opportunity to work independently in the Computer Lab with help from volunteers.
+Our Digital Literacy program provides students the opportunity to work independently in the Computer Lab with help from volunteers.
 Educational software is available to supplement classroom instruction.